JetBrains/teamcity-documentation/topics/jetbrains-dotcover.md

 </note>

-You can also run dotCover code coverage analysis inside a Docker container, with the [Docker Wrapper](docker-wrapper.md) extension.
+You can also run dotCover code coverage analysis inside a Docker container, with the [](container-wrapper.md) extension.

  <seealso>
         <category ref="troubleshooting">